-Under Colorado law, assault and battery (known as "menacing") are two separate, yet related, crimes.
+Under Colorado law, assault and menacing are two separate but related crimes:

-Colorado defines “assault” as knowingly or recklessly causing bodily injury to another person.
+Colorado law defines “assault” as knowingly or recklessly causing bodily injury to another person.

 “Menacing” (called “battery” in some states) occurs when, by any threat or physical action, you knowingly place or attempt to place another person in fear of imminent serious bodily injury.
 It is the threat of assault.